Definition class of text analytics Decision Data rules

 Create decision data that contains entity extraction rules in the Data-NLP-Rule definition class.
 Entity extraction rules detect entities whose names match a certain pattern or are part of a dictionary.
 Entity extraction rules can detect names of hardware or software products, identification numbers, emails, dates, and so on.
 You upload entity extraction rules as Apache Ruta scripts.
 See the following figure for reference:

 Create decision data that contains intent analysis models as part of the Data-NLP-Intent definition class.
 Intent analysis models determine whether the content (social media posts, comments, tweets, emails, instant messages, and so on) that you analyzed in your application was produced with an underlying intention.
 See the following figure for reference:

 Create decision data that contains sentiment analysis models in the Data-NLP-SentimentModels definition class.
 Sentiment analysis models determine whether the analyzed text expresses a negative, positive, or neutral opinion.

 As part of creating or updating the rule, you can build sentiment analysis models by using a wizard.
 When you update an existing model for a specific language, that model is replaced by the newly created model when the creation process finishes.
 In a single Decision Data rule, you can have one model for each supported language.

-For more information about the wizard for sentiment model creation, see Creating sentiment analysis models.
+For more information about the wizard for sentiment model creation, see Determining the emotional tone of text.